 Proposed construction, demolition, and staging activities have the potential to impact terrestrial wildlife.
 Upland construction would temporarily increase human activity levels, which could potentially result in visual disturbance.
 The use of construction equipment would temporarily increase ambient noise levels.
-Following the completion of construction and homeporting CVNs, there would be minimal increases in activity and noise at NAVBASE Kitsap-Bremerton (refer to Section 3.5, Noise).
+Following the completion of construction and homeporting CVNs, the noise associated with CVN 79 pierside support and maintenance activities will be consistent with existing conditions at NAVBASE Kitsap-Bremerton (Section 3.5, Noise).
 Therefore, the analysis of impacts on terrestrial wildlife focuses on construction activities.